janKekanSan/jankekansan.github.io/pages/sona/seme.md

 Fluency is _not_ about understanding everything.
 It's about knowing what questions to ask if you don't understand!

-Skilled speakers aren’t just skilled at expression and comprehension; they also are quick to ask appropriate questions when they don’t understand something.
+Skilled speakers aren't just skilled at expression and comprehension; they also are quick to ask appropriate questions when they don't understand something.
 Not understanding a statement has stopped being a hindrance or a reason to switch to another language; you can correct your understanding and continue in Toki Pona alone.

 :::